-Research cited in McKinsey Quarterly (November 2016) indicates that only a fraction of strategic plans are effectively executed and that “the reported failure rate of large-scale change programs has hovered around 70 percent over many years.”
-We believe that most changes in strategic direction fail because leaders fall short in three key areas.
+Several research studies cite that only a fraction of strategic plans are effectively executed and that the reported failure rate of large-scale change programs hovers around 70 percent.
+We believe that most changes in strategic direction fail because leaders fall short in three key areas:

 Alignment includes both clarity and commitment.
 Clarity without commitment gives you informed resistance.
 Commitment without clarity gives you blind loyalty.
 The work of alignment decreases across the change, but never ends.
 Creating alignment requires candid, repeated two-way conversations to translate the strategic plan into action at successively increasing levels of specificity to every person, their unit, and the company as a whole.
 Keeping these three things in mind will help you stay the course:

 At the early stage of a change initiative, the work of alignment can include any and all of the top team listening to final input from key stakeholders inside and outside the organization, making the few big choices needed at the outset, and holding the first meetings to engage the organization in conversation about the change.